raven-devs/patterns-principles/src/module/misc/proxy-vs-decorator.md

    - The core component and the decorators share a common interface or base class.
    - Decorator classes have a reference to the component they decorate.

-3.Example:
+3. Example:

    - Adding new features to a text editor (e.g., bold, italic, underline) without modifying the base text editor class.

 4. Key Characteristics: